-After reaching my childhood dream of becoming a geneticist, I decided to make a brave change in my academic career and started discovering the steps needed to become a medical futurist.
-There is no clear path or course for that, therefore I try to reveal more and more information about this exciting journey in this series of blog entries.
+After fulfilling my childhood dream of becoming a doctor and a geneticist, I decided to make a brave change in my academic career and tried to merge my two selves: the doctor and the geek.
+As there was no profession like that, I created one.
+This is how I started discovering the steps needed to become a medical futurist.
+There is no clear path or course for that, therefore I try to reveal more and more pieces of information about this exciting journey in a series of blog entries.

 Steps taken so far: